 → Mood swings; anxiety

-Histamine intolerance is unearthed at Markham Integrative Medicine in many cases when patients have some combination of the symptoms mentioned above, which have long gone misunderstood.
-If histamine intolerance or low DAO is suspected, testing can be done following a comprehensive consultation, after which point histamine intolerance can be addressed with a combination of directed enzyme therapy with DAO, a low-histamine diet, and correcting leaky gut or other root causes (if applicable).
+Histamine intolerance is unearthed in many cases when patients have some combination of the symptoms mentioned above, which have long gone misunderstood.
+If histamine intolerance is suspected, it can be addressed with a combination of therapy with the DAO enzyme, a low-histamine diet, mast cell stabilization, and correcting leaky gut or other root causes (if applicable).

 Is Histamine Intolerance a Food Allergy?

 The term “histamine intolerance” can be a bit confusing, as it suggests an immunological reaction to histamine that isn’t quite accurate, especially given the numerous factors that contribute to the condition.